spiceai/docs/spiceaidocs/docs/cli/reference/login.md

 ### Flags

 - `-h`, `--help` Print this help message
 - `-k`, `--key` string API key (for spice.ai)

 #### Available Commands

+- `abfs` Login to a Azure Storage Account
 - `databricks` Login to a Databricks instance
 - `delta_lake` Configure credentials to access a Delta Lake table
 - `dremio` Login to a Dremio instance
 - `postgres` Login to a Postgres instance
 - `s3` Login to an s3 storage
 - `sharepoint` Login to a Microsoft 365 sharepoint account
 - `snowflake` Login to a Snowflake warehouse
 - `spark` Login to a Spark Connect remote

 #### Examples